What To Do If You Are In A Car Accident: Don’t Apologize

 Proper execution of this step may well make you feel like a boor.
 “I’m sorry” is a phrase that has come to denote anything from an apology to simple condolence; failure to deliver can be read as a profound breach of etiquette and even an affront.
-Regardless of your level of accountability, you may regret playing even a microscopic role in someone else’s injury; and you may be genuinely apologetic.
+Our car accident attorney in Utah says, regardless of your level of accountability, you may regret playing even a microscopic role in someone else’s injury; and you may be genuinely apologetic.
 Why not express your remorse if it is authentic?
 Unfortunately, conveying sympathy, even when the other person has been gravely injured, can be read as culpable.

 Apologies can be used (have been used, in fact) to demonstrate that those uttering them have a guilty conscience.
 That is not to say that a guilty conscience isn’t instinctive in a serious car accident, whether or not you are actually at fault…but making that explicit is a tactical error (to use crude, but accurate terms).
 The multiplicity of meanings behind the words, “I’m sorry” fly out the window when someone is trying to establish your superior blame in an accident or deny you a claim on the basis of what they see as your error.
 A car accident may be only the beginning of the conflict—the war is fought over the distribution of funds thereafter.
 Words said in the heat of the moment may be used as ammunition in that struggle.